swarupsrini/virtual-queue-management/README.md

 * `PATCH` - `/updateStore`
   Takes in a JSON body of the store to update and updates the store corresponding to store_id in the query parameters.

+* `PATCH` - `/queueChanged`
+  Similar to /updateStore except does not update employee information.

 * `GET` - `/getCurrentUser`
   Returns the currently logged in user's user object.